jgccon/tfst/src/clients/tfst-dev/README.md

 # TFST Developer Portal (tfst.dev)

+This directory contains the technical documentation portal for TFST (`https://tfst.dev`), powered by Docusaurus.
 This is the **technical documentation and open-source hub** for developers and contributors.

 ## Purpose